regen-network/regen-ledger/CONTRIBUTING.md

 With BDD-style tests, the approach is as follows:

-What are you building?
+- What are you building?
-How will you test it?
+- How will you test it?
-How did you build it?
+- How did you build it?
-How did you build the tests?
+- How did you build the tests?

 ...

+#### Rules

+- "Rule is a synonym for business requirement and acceptance criterion."
+- ...

 #### Scenarios